 Known For: Home-Style Southern soul food

-Whether you’re a local or a tourist, a meal at Bertha’s Kitchen is a must for everyone in Charleston.
+A meal at Bertha’s Kitchen is a must for everyone in Charleston.
 This no-frills counter-serve eatery is famous for serving homestyle, unpretentious Southern soul food.

 Though you will find various options on their vibrant menu, try the oxtail, fried fish, red rice, lima beans with rice, okra stew, and baked chicken to taste their unique flavors.
-It’s a great place to enjoy comfort food after a long tiring day.
+It’s a great place to enjoy comfort food after a tiring day.

 8. Callie’s Hot Little Biscuit